monisha-chinta/blueimp-wistia-file-upload/README.md

 Run Express server

+    node expressServer.js

     * This server runs on port: 3001
+    * Open localhost:3001 to view the page